Complete the following workflow to distribute a release.

 Monetization Policy IDs are unique to each account.
 Once monetization is enabled for your account, you can retrieve your

-monetization policy IDs by calling /common/lookup/MonetizationPolicies
+monetization policy IDs by calling /common/lookup/MonetizationPolicies (with an access token).

 In addition to setting the monetization policy for a store during